nazarhktwitch/Py-DLL-Decoder/README.md

 - The application uses the `capstone` library to disassemble machine code of exported functions.
 - Automatically detects the architecture (32-bit or 64-bit) based on the PE file header.

+### Dissasambler with Popular Decompilers

+- The application integrates with the Dogbolt platform using the `requests` library.
+- DLL files are uploaded to the service, and results are fetched for the following decompilers:
+  - angr
+  - Binary Ninja
+  - Ghidra
+  - Hex-Rays
+- Results are displayed in the application for comparison and further analysis.

 ## Limitations